Skip to main content

 if ( Memory(0x628438, Exactly, cu.ptr) ) {

-return 0, $T("CreateUnit failed to create the unit, possibly incorrect parameters or the location can no longer place more units.");
+return 0, $T("CreateUnit failed to create the unit; the parameters may be incorrect, or the exit may be blocked.");

 }